On the Reeb spaces of definable maps: The Reeb space of a definable map

 Note that since $g^{-1}(t_0')$ is connected, $\theta'(g^{-1}(t_0'))$ is connected as well, since it is the image of a connected set under a continuous map.
 Also note that for each $t \in (0,t_0']$, we have that $x_t,x'_t \in D_{\alpha,\beta,\gamma}$ and $f(x,t) = f(x'_t) = \lambda(t)$, hence $x_t,x'_t \in g^{-1}(t)$, and thus $x_0,x_0' \in \theta'(g^{-1}(t_0'))$.
 Moreover, $f(x_0) = f(x_0') = y_0$.
 Therefore, since $\theta'(g^{-1}(t_0'))$ is connected, $x_0$ and $x_0'$ belong to the same connected component of $f^{-1}(y_0)$.

 This shows that $(x_0,x_0') \in E$, which in turn implies that $E$ is closed in $X \times X$.

-The fact that $\Reeb(f)$ exists as a definably proper quotient now follows from Theorem~\ref{thm:definability-of-quotient}. \end{proof}
+The fact that $\Reeb(f)$ exists as a definably proper quotient now follows from Proposition~\ref{prop:definability-of-quotient}. \end{proof}

 \begin{remark} Theorem~\ref{thm:definability-of-Reeb} opens up an algorithmic problem of actually realizing the Reeb space as a definable quotient in the special case where the o-minimal structure is that of semi-algebraic sets and maps.
-More precisely, the problem is to design an algorithm that, given a proper semi-algebraic map $f:X \rightarrow Y$, will compute a description of a semi-algebraic map $g:X \rightarrow Z \cong \Reeb(f)$ realizing the Reeb space of $f$ as a semi-algebraic quotient.
-The complexity of the algorithm will then depend on the number and degrees of the polynomials defining $X$.
+More precisely, the problem is to design an algorithm that, given a proper semi-algebraic map $f:X \rightarrow Y$, will compute a description of a semi-algebraic map $g:X \rightarrow Z$ such that following diagram commutes

+(here $\phi$ is the quotient map and $\theta$ is a homeomorphism).
+The complexity of the algorithm will then depend on the number and degrees of the polynomials defining $X,Y$, and the graph of the semi-algebraic map $f$.
 In this paper, we do not pursue this algorithmic problem any further leaving it for future work. \end{remark}